codeforamerica/peernetwork/README.md

 [preview]: http://codeforamerica.github.com/peernetwork/

 ## Installation
 This site is in written in HTML and CSS with a little javascript -- nothing fancy required (though a few jQuery plugins and Google fonts help).

-## Usage
-    rails server
+By forking the repository and maintaining a branch named "gh-pages" you can host the site with GitHub Pages at "http://[yourusername].github.com/peernetwork/"

 ## Contributing
 In the spirit of [free software][free-sw], **everyone** is encouraged to help